UBC-MDS/Poisonous_Mushroom_Predictor/CONTRIBUTING.md

 ### Pull request process

-* We recommend that you create a Git branch for each pull request (PR).
+* We recommend that you primarily create a fork of the repo, and keep it updted by fetching changes. create a Git branch for each pull request (PR).
 * New code should follow the tidyverse [style guide](https://style.tidyverse.org/) or PEP8 [style guide](https://www.python.org/dev/peps/pep-0008/).

 ### Code of Conduct